What is a Survival Claim?

 The Texas Legislature developed the Texas Survival Statute to provide you, a surviving family member, the right to file a claim on behalf of your loved one's estate for the pain and anguish they suffered before their death.
 Survival claims give the representative of the estate the opportunity to recover the compensation that your loved one would have recovered if they had not died, but had just suffered personal injury instead.
 This Survival Statute also allows you the opportunity to hold the person or corporation responsible for their wrongful behavior.

 Statute of Limitations

-It’s important that you contact an experienced personal injury and wrongful death attorney quickly so that your survival claim isn’t barred by the statute of limitations.
-Notably, the time period for which you’ll be required to file suit is the same as your loved one would have had to bring a lawsuit on their own behalf, which is two years from the time that the injury occurred.
-As correctly calculating the applicable limitations period in a survival claim is essential to the success of the case, it’s important that you contact an experienced wrongful death and personal injury attorney.
+It's important that you contact an experienced Texas wrongful death lawyer quickly so that your survival claim isn't barred by the statute of limitations.
+Notably, the time period for which you'll be required to file suit is the same as your loved one would have had to bring a lawsuit on their own behalf, which is two years from the time that the injury occurred.
+As correctly calculating the applicable limitations period in a survival claim is essential to the success of the case, it's important that you contact an experienced wrongful death and personal injury attorney.